About Raoul Wallenberg

 While this version has also been brought forward during interviews undertaken in connection to a recent report on the fate of Raoul Wallenberg undertaken by a Swedish-Russian working group, no proof or evidence has been found to confirm this theory.
 In connection to the release of the report in January 2001, Prime Minister Göran Persson commented “As long as there is no unequivocal evidence of what happened to Wallenberg – and this is still the case – it cannot be said that Raoul Wallenberg is dead.”
 In the preface of the report, the Swedish Secretary of State, Hans Dahlgren, makes the following remark of Raoul Wallenberg: “He did not ask what needed to be done.
 He did not need a decision-making process in the face of evil.
 His unerring moral compass indicated the path that he should take….
 Raoul Wallenberg thus set an example.
 He knew that we need not always be prepared to do what is right.
 He showed that we are all able to meet a challenge.”

-Raoul Wallenberg is honorary citizen of the United States, Canada, Israel and the city of Budapest.
+Raoul Wallenberg is honorary citizen of the United States, Canada, Israel, Australia and the city of Budapest.